 UGC works because it invites happy customers to speak on your behalf.

-With an assist from your radical fanbase (and yes, we’re sure you have radical fans out there) and social media, UGC gives a much-needed facelift to your content marketing efforts.
+With an assist from your radical fanbase (and yes, we’re sure you have radical fans out there) and social media platforms, UGC gives a much-needed facelift to your content marketing efforts.

 UGC works because:

-It creates loyal brand promoters.
+It creates brand loyalty.
 These are customers who are just as excited about your brand as you are.

 It personalizes your marketing, showcasing your products in real-world situations.

 You get your time back.
-Stop spending so much time photographing your photos.
-Let your shoppers do it for you!
+Creating UGC takes time.
+Stop spending so much time doing it yourself.
+Let your shoppers create content for you!

-Not only did IKEA rake in tons of engagements and mentions on social media, but they took the campaign one step further.
+Not only did IKEA rake in tons of engagements and mentions on social media, but it took the campaign one step further.

-They did a monthly roundup where they selected certain UGCs to feature on the company’s UK Instagram account.
+It did a monthly roundup where it selected certain UGCs to feature on the company’s UK Instagram account.

 And yes, the results were amazing.

-IKEA saw a 27% higher reach on its UGC content over its branded content.
+IKEA saw a 27% higher reach on its UGC content brand specific content created in-house.

 It saw 3.54% higher conversion rates and 2.7 times higher engagement rates.